-The apparatus used for studying the deactivation of propane dehydrogenation catalyst was schematically shown in Figure 3.1.
+The apparatus used for studying the deactivation of butane dehydrogenation catalyst was schematically shown in Figure 3.1.

-The details of the experimental equipment can be described as the following.
+The details of the experimental equipment were described as the following.

-(a) Reactor: The reactor was made from a quartz tube.
+(a) Reactor: The reactor was made from quartz tube.

 (b) Gas chromatography: The compositions of feed and product streams were analyzed by an on-line gas chromatography with a Hewlett Packard model No. 5890 series II.
 Its specifications and operating conditions are shown in Table 3.1.